-Maintaining your baby’s usual routines can be quite hard or boring when you’re away from home.
+Maintaining your baby’s usual routines can be quite hard or boring when you’re on vacation.
 It might mean that one of you have to head back to your hotel room away from the beach to let your baby sleep or eat, for example.
-And it you are really relaxed it is easy to forget what time it is.
+And if you are really relaxed, it is easy to forget what time it is.

 By the way, if your baby is too young to really have any routines yet, then you can skip this tip.
 Just respond to your baby’s needs as usual.

 Getting your baby to sleep away from home can be a challenge, just like you probably don’t have the best sleep you ever had when you are in a new place.

 In addition to just getting used to the new environment, your baby will need a safe place to sleep while away from home.
 Unless a crib is provided where you are going to stay, I’d suggest you bring a travel crib.
 Actually, even if you plan to co-sleep, bring an extra travel crib unless you are positive that your bed will be safe for co-sleeping.

 Depending on how old your baby is (or if you plan for siblings), you could consider buying one that includes a bassinet.